 - Mount Sarrail, Kananaskis (walk-in tenting in Peter Lougheed Provincial Park, no reservations required)

-We have yet to do a family canoe trip but are planning on doing our first one this summer.
 This is a super easy way to get into the backcountry without having to carry anything.
 If you are at all worried about your paddling abilities, choose a calm lake and paddle close to shore.
 It's strongly suggested if you have small children that you get out at least a couple times before the big trip so the concept of sitting still in a canoe isn't a foreign concept.
 You don't want Junior to try and jump overboard in the middle of a lake or fast moving river.
 Going with another family is a good idea for novice paddlers as well.
 There's always strength in numbers.

 Something we are thinking about doing this summer is a canoe/hike combo trip.
 If you go with another family, you can have two adults canoe in with all the gear while the other adults hike in with the kids.
 Switch it up on the way out so everybody has a chance to hike and canoe.
 We like this idea because then we'll have a canoe at camp for the rest day and we can take short trips out on the lake with the kids who might not have a long attention span for riding in the boat.